aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 select SYSTEM$GET_PRIVATELINK_CONFIG();
 ```

-Response output will have following details:
+Response output will have the following details:
 * `privatelink-account-name`
 * `privatelink-internal-stage`
 * `privatelink-account-url`